-At 9am we got our rucksacks and started to walk the check in desks until we found it.
+At 9am we got our rucksacks and started to walk the check in desks.
 Emma spotted a man on a desk with no queue and asked him.
 He told us the flight had closed and we’d missed it.
 Cue mild panic.

 He was hesitant but he hadn’t said no so we pushed the point – our rucksacks are light, they just have clothes etc (both an exaggeration).
 Eventually he agreed but he warned us security might not let us through in which case we needed to return to him quickly as the flight was already boarding so we needed to run.

 We talked our way into being allowed to use the diplomatic lane and passed through both screening and immigration in double quick time.
 We legged it to the gate only to get there and be told we had 10 minutes until boarding after all.
-Marie decided to go to buy water (which became a hassle in itself as they required a boarding pass which she’d left with Emma, so she’d persuaded a man to let her use his) and Air Madagascar decide to board, with few passengers this took no time and Emma had to work hard to persuade them to not close the gate.
+Marie decided to go to buy water (which became a hassle in itself as they required a boarding pass which she’d left with Emma, so she’d persuaded a random man in the shop to let her use his).
+Air Madagascar decided to board around the same time and with very few passengers this took no time and Emma had to work hard to persuade them not to close the gate.

 Somehow we’d made it!

-We also now understood why our original flight was cancelled, there were 12 passengers for the whole jet plane.
+We now understood why our original flight was cancelled, there were 12 passengers for the whole jet plane.
 We’d had to give up our multi tool as we went through security (not a standard item we carry but later on we’ll have wheels and be camping).
-But it was somewhere over the Indian Ocean we realised Marie has a knife in her bag that wasn’t.
+But somewhere over the Indian Ocean we realised Marie has a knife in her bag that wasn’t piked up at screening.

 Madagascar is big.
 The 4th largest island in the world it is bigger than Spain and can boast 226,917sq miles compared to the UK’s 93,410.